dotnet/docs/docs/core/tools/dotnet-test.md

 `-s|--settings <SETTINGS_FILE>`

 The `.runsettings` file to use for running the tests.
-[Configure unit tests by using a .runsettings file](https://docs.microsoft.com/en-us/visualstudio/test/configure-unit-tests-by-using-a-dot-runsettings-file?view=vs-2019)
+[Configure unit tests by using a `.runsettings` file.](https://docs.microsoft.com/en-us/visualstudio/test/configure-unit-tests-by-using-a-dot-runsettings-file?view=vs-2019)

 `-t|--list-tests`